Dorothy Knowles

+Knowles died in Saskatoon, Saskatchewan, on May 16, 2023, at the age of 96.

 Career

 Knowles studied with Eli Bornstein at the University of Saskatchewan and she went on to study at the Goldsmith School of Art in London and Banff Centre.
 She was influenced by her studies at the Emma Lake Artists' Workshops.
-She is known for her often large perceptual landscape paintings and has had exhibitions across Canada and the United States.
+She is known for her often large perceptual landscape paintings and exhibitions of her work have been mounted across Canada and the United States.

-Dorothy Knowles was inducted into the Saskatchewan Order of Merit in 1987, and became a Member of the Order of Canada in 2004.
+Knowles was appointed a Member of the Saskatchewan Order of Merit (SOM) in 1987, and became a Member of the Order of Canada (CM) in 2004.
 She was made a member of the Royal Canadian Academy of Arts.
+In 2012, Knowles received the Queen Elizabeth II Diamond Jubilee Medal.

 Two postage stamps depicting paintings by Knowles, The Field of Rapeseed (1971) and North Saskatchewan River (1971) were issued by Canada Post on April 7, 2006.